DeuxHuitHuit/page_lhandles/README.markdown

 ## Changelog ##

 * 1.2.7, 16 September 2011
 	* Readded the button in `preferences` to automatically fill empty localisation `title` and `handle` for Pages.
-It was lost somewhere in transaition from 1.1 to 1.2.
+It was lost somewhere in transition from 1.1 to 1.2.
 	* Code cleanup.

 * 1.2.6, 30 August 2011